High Disk I/O Performance Impact

 • Identify I/O patterns: Detect patterns in disk I/O

-• Compare I/O: Compare current vs. historical I/O
+• Compare I/O: Compare current vs. For details, see related guide. historical I/O

 • Plan optimizations: Plan optimizations based on trends